Sergio Felipe

-Sergio Andrés Felipe Silva (born February 21, 1991) is an Uruguayan footballer who plays as a defender for Chilean club Rangers de Talca.
+Sergio Andrés Felipe Silva (born February 21, 1991) is an Uruguayan footballer who plays as a defender for Chilean club Santiago Wanderers.

 Career

 As a youth player, Felipe's quit competitive football until his brother recovered from a coma.

 For 2020, he signed for Chilean side Palestino from Danubio in the Uruguayan top flight.
 After, he joined Primera B club Coquimbo Unido for 2021 season.

+Felipe signed with Santiago Wanderers for the 2025 season.